refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 They ensure that there are no regressions, act as general documentation for the codebase, and ensure that the project can be evolved over time.

+To avoid brittle tests, tests need to validate behavior.
+A test cannot rely on the internal code structure.

 ### Test coverage